This Week's Times Events Calendar

 BLM Ridgecrest is looking for volunteers to help with wilderness boundary restoration on the east side of the Inyo Mountains.
 Contact Katy Meyer at kmeyer@blm.gov for more information.

-Join the Mono County Office of Education.
-Wednesday, March 8, 2017 5:30 to 6:30 at the Mammoth Lakes Library for the Grand Opening of the new Adult Education Center.
-Snacks and beverages served.
+Join the Mono County Office of Education on Wednesday, March 8, 5:30- 6:30 p.m. at the Mammoth Lakes Library for the Grand Opening of the new Adult Education Center.
+Snacks and beverages will be served.
 Learn what the AEC has to offer the community.

 Wildlife Care Volunteer Orientation, March 19

 Eastern Sierra Wildlife Care is hosting a volunteer orientation for anyone who would like to help care for hundreds of injured and orphaned wild birds and mammals.
 The orientation for New Volunteers will be held from 1-3 p.m.
-Sunday, March 19th from at the The Imagination Lab, 621 W. Line St. (across from Dwayne’s) upstairs in Suite 204.
+Sunday, March 19th from at The Imagination Lab, 621 W. Line St. in Bishop, across from Dwayne’s, and upstairs in Suite 204.
 Call 760-872-1487 for signup and questions.

 Sierra Club Social, Potluck, March 21